tejasdhasarali/Energy-Conservation-In-RAID-Disks/README.md

-Energy Conversation In RAID Disks using Reinforcement Learning
+# Energy Conservation in Disks Utilizing Related Data Concentration

-The project aims at conserving the energy in the RAID disks by spinning down the disks not in use.
+The project aims at conserving the energy in the RAID disks by using the related data concentration.

+The RAID disks were emulated using the DiskSim Simulation Environment by making small modifications.

+The web server disk usage traces was collected from the FIU's Computer Science web, email and dev servers.

+These web traces were used to simulate the

 This is achieved by controlling which disk the files are saved using Reinforcement learning.